Home

 Industrial agriculture is the most widely used food production system in the world.
 This type of agriculture focuses on large-scale production, using advanced technology, chemicals, and heavy machinery.
 The priority is to maximize efficiency and profitability, which can come at the cost of environmental and social concerns.

-• Efficiency: Advanced technology and mechanization streamline farming operations, reducing labor costs and increasing the speed of production.
+• Advanced technology and mechanization streamline farming operations

-• Economic Scale: Large-scale operations benefit from economies of scale, lowering production costs and making food more affordable.
+• Large-scale operations benefit from economies of scale

 Food Production Systems - Sustainable Agriculture